 KYC (Know-Your-Customer) is the practice of collecting data about your customer to help with identifying and verifying their identity.

-This data usually includes customer’s full name, email address, phone number and may also contain contact address.
+This data usually includes the customer's full name, email address, phone number, and contact address.

 Businesses need KYC as it helps to understand and know your customers better.
 Below are some of the advantages and importance of KYC:

 To understand the nature of the customer's activities